-- June through October is the best season of the year to collect tall fescue for endophyte analysis.
+- April through June is the best season of the year to collect tall fescue for endophyte analysis.

 - Send tall fescue only.
 If you are unsure of the identity of the grass, ask your local Extension agent for help.